 Summer Horror Books that will scare your pants off

 Summer is almost here even though it already feels like it’s here.
-At least it feels like it does here in the south.
+At least it feels like it does here in the South.
 With the weather getting up to almost ninety degrees it is HOT!!
-So, why not go ahead and create a summer horror books lists?
-These are some of the books to read by the pool or on the beach.
+So, why not go ahead and create a summer horror books list?
+These are some of the best summer horror books to read by the pool or on the beach.

-I can’t help but to be happy that summer horror books are a thing.
-Horror is one of my favorite genres, but I don’t always want to read the ones that are revolved around Halloween and fall.
+I can’t help but be happy that summer horror books are a thing.
+Horror is one of my favorite genres, but I don’t always want to read the ones that revolve around Halloween and fall.
 I’m sure some of you guys are the same way too.

 Disclaimer: This post contains affiliate links.
 What this means is that if you purchase anything through the links below then I will earn a small commission at no extra cost to you.
 Please consider supporting my blog!